 Funding: 30,000 EUR

-Project coordinators: Barbara Sierman, National Library of the Netherlands (Membership Engagement Portfolio Lead), Emmanuelle Bermès, National Library of France, Abbie Grotke, Library of Congress, Aija Vahtola, National Library of Finland and Peter Webster, Webster Research & Consulting
+Project coordinators: Barbara Sierman, National Library of the Netherlands (Membership Engagement Portfolio Lead); Emmanuelle Bermès, National Library of France; Abbie Grotke, Library of Congress; Aija Vahtola, National Library of Finland; Peter Webster, Webster Research & Consulting

 The Membership Engagement Survey, “Where can I find my IIPC friends”, was intended to foster collaboration between IIPC members, based on information related to their web archiving activities, staff and techniques.
 The results were presented at and used as input into the General Assembly in Wellington and in Zagreb.
 The survey was designed by Barbara Sierman, KB, and Birgit Nordsmark Henriksen, the Royal Danish Library, with inputs from the IIPC Steering Committee members and PCO.